oyekanmiayo/dsa-all-langs/linkedlist/singly/README.md

         - The two steps above perform the **insertion**
     ##### PS: It is not possible to get a condition to `addLast(e)` here because technically that position does not exist yet.
 To add element to back of the list, call `addLast(e)` directly.

-How does removing an item from the front (`removeFirst()`) of a singly linkedlist work?
+How does removing an item from the front (`removeFirst()`) of an SLL work?
 1. Set head as the node the current head node points to

-How does removing an item from the back (`removeLast()`) of a singly linkedlist work?
+How does removing an item from the back (`removeLast()`) of an SLL work?
-1. Starting at head, traverse  the list until one node before the current tail
+1. Starting at head, traverse  the list until current tail node is reached.
+Keep track of the **preceding node**.
-2. Set this node's pointer to null.
+2. Set preceding node's pointer to null.
 This ensures that nothing references the current tail, and that it will be garbage collected
-3. Set this node as tail
+3. Set this preceding node as tail

-How does removing an item from a specific position (`removeAtPosition(n)`) in a singly linkedlist work?
+How does removing an item from a specific position (`removeAtPosition(n)`) in an SLL work?
 1. Starting at head node, traverse the linkedlist until position **n** is reached.
 Keep track of the **preceding node**
 2. Follow the removal step for the condition that applies:
     * If there there is no preceding node, it means the node being deleted is the head node.
 Therefore, follow steps to `removeFirst()` above